-- NEW: Police say first victim was targeted, other attacks were random, CNN affiliate reports
+- Police say first victim was targeted, other attacks were random, CNN affiliate reports

 - Three people are dead and two are critically injured